inno-devops-labs/S24-core-course-labs/app_python/README.md

 3. After running the command, you should see the output of the test results.

+### Visits

+Each time the home page is visited, the number of visits increase.

+The total number of visits can be viewed by adding `/visits` to the host url.

+To check the number of visits locally, they are stored in the file at `visits/visits.txt`

 ## Docker

 To run the application in a Docker container, follow these steps: